nii-yamagishilab/AntiDeepfake/README.md

 In the demonstration above, we used `protocols/toy_example_test.csv` to do inference.
 You can check the content of this CSV file.

-Python scripts for generating these protocols are provided in `protocols`.
+Python scripts for generating database protocols are provided in `protocols`.
 Each script is named after the database it processes.

 All protocols are designed to follow the same format so we can easily shuffle, split, or merge them.
 To merge multiple CSV protocols as in our experiment, you can refer to `generate_protocol_by_proportion.py`.